-A self-guided walking holiday from Modena to the sea.
+A self-guided walking holiday in the Italian region of Emilia-Romagna, from Modena to the Tyrrhenian sea.
 Highlights include the beautiful city of Modena, a historic route with interesting towns en route, and marvellous scenery.

 The Duke’s Road (also known as the Vandelli road) was built by the Duke of Modena, Francesco III d’Este, to ensure safe access to the sea through his territory.
 The mathematician Domenico Vandelli was asked to design a carriage route across the Apennines, which was completed in 1751.
 Unfortunately, as the route became overrun by bandits, and was difficult in winter, it was soon abandoned.